Wellness

 COVID-19 Antibody Test$50-$100

-Thyroid-stimulating hormone$35 - $500$0.99 Full Health Panel
+Thyroid-stimulating hormone$35 - $500$1 Full Health Panel

-If you don't have health insurance or have a high deductible health plan, Mira makes a great option for you to get affordable same-day lab tests without getting a doctor visit.
+If you don't have health insurance or have a high deductible health plan, Mira makes a great option for you to get affordable same-day lab tests without getting a doctor's visit.
 Learn more about Mira now.

-Types of Bloodwork
+Cost of Bloodwork with Insurance

 Health Image